turicas/outputty/README.markdown

 ### Example 7: Using table columns and rows

 You can get an entire table column just getting the item `column-name` in your table object.
-You can also delete an entire column (but you can't actually change an entire column).
+You can also change and delete an entire column.
 If the item you get is a string, a column is returned.
 If it is an integer, a row is returned (starting from 0). `Table` objects are iterable, so you can navigate through the rows with a simple `for` loop.